Blog Growth Strategies – Our 43rd Month Blogging

 Referral Traffic

 We had consistent referral traffic this month.
-About 800 users found us from other websites this period, which is only a little more than last month.
+About 800 users found us from other websites during this period, which is only slightly more than last month.

 Social Media

 Our social media reach is still lacking, but we did better than last month.
-We had a little under 500 users finding us via our social channels this month, nearly 200 more than last month.
+A little under 500 users found us via our social channels this month, nearly 200 more than last month.
 Most of that growth was due to Pinterest.

 Pinterest

-During the last week of the month, I started publishing a few pins to Pinterest each morning.
+I started publishing a few pins to Pinterest each morning during the last week of the month.
 It wasn’t a lot, just two or three.
 But I noticed something weird.

-On the first day I posted to Pinterest, my views from the platform increased.
-But it wasn’t on the pins I just published; it was on older pins.
+On the first day I posted on Pinterest, my views on the platform increased.
+It wasn’t on the pins I just published but on older ones.

 I’m still unsure if this was a random coincidence or if posting new pins made Pinterest show my old pins more, but it’s worth looking into.
 I decided to post every day for the rest of the month (which was only four days) and see if the pattern held.